2009-2012 MA(Dist) Arts Management, Anglia Ruskin University, Cambridge

 2003-2005 NVQ3 Arts Development and Teaching, Huntingdonshire Regional College, Wysing Arts Centre, Cambridgeshire

 1991-1992 BTEC National Diploma, General Art and Design, Lincoln College of Art, Lincoln

-Smith-Genever have recently been awarded Arts Council funding to develop a piece of practice based research around resilience.
-Project partners include Ash Villa (an in-patient unit for young people experiencing acute mental health issues), Manchester Metropolitan University, York Teaching Hospital and Axisweb.
+2017-18: No One is Coming to Save You.
+ACE funded practice based research around resilience.
+Project partners include Ash Villa, Manchester Metropolitan University, York Teaching Hospital and Axisweb.

 2015: Good Pretty Things/Pretty Good Things, a First Art (CP&P) commission for the Bolsover Stories Festival.
 Derbyshire.

 2015: Good Pretty Things/Pretty Good Things, a Ridges and Furrows Residency in partnership with NCCD, Sleaford.
 Lincolnshire.

 2015 Pride of Place Cardiff, The Caravan Gallery.
 Part of Diffusion International Photography Festival

 2011 – 15 The Moveable Museum of Found Objects; A touring exhibition which explored notions of value and beauty in objects that had been lost, forgotten or discarded.